Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2_promptflow_en.md

 4. Add the connection information to the Python Node to request the deployed phi3.5 endpoint and click add connection
 ![add the connection information](images/create_connect_custom_resource.jpg)

-5. Attach the code below on your Python Node to request the fine tuned phi3.5 endpoint.
+5. Attach the code below on your Python Node to request the fine-tuned phi3.5 endpoint.

 {: .note}
 Since this endpoint is based on fine-tuned online endpoints in Azure Machine Learning, the input and output specifications follow the scoring script provided in the previous step on 2_slm-fine-tuning-mlstudio.
 Please check the [score.py](../../2_slm-fine-tuning-mlstudio/phi3/src_serve/score.py) file in the Azure ML studio to get the input and output format.
 If you want to understand the scoring_script, please refer to the [Understand the scoring script](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-online-endpoints?view=azureml-api-2&tabs=python#understand-the-scoring-script).